-- Agency of Commerce and Community Development (ACCD) State Historic Preservation Office (SHPO) "How to get a Letter from the SHPO" website: This page describes how to appeal to SHPO for a project review under § 106 of the National Historic Preservation Act.
+- Agency of Commerce and Community Development (ACCD) State Historic Preservation Office (SHPO): This page lists resources including how to appeal to the SHPO for a project review under § 106 of the National Historic Preservation Act.

 - U.S. Department of Energy's Hydropower Assessment Program.
 Offers best practices for operations and assessments for efficiency opportunities.

 - Small Hydropower in Vermont.
-Materials from workshop hosted by ANR on 4/26/07.
+Materials from the workshop hosted by ANR on 4/26/07.

 - Estimating the Hypothetical Wind Power Potential on Public Lands in Vermont.
-Prepared for the Public Service Department by Vermont Environmental Research Associates, Inc. in December 2003.
+Prepared for the Department of Public Service by Vermont Environmental Research Associates, Inc. in December 2003.

 - Commission on Wind Energy Regulatory Policy Final Report & Attachments

-- Utility-Scale Wind Energy Planning Resources: This is the product of the Wind Siting Consensus Building Project sponsored by the Public Service Department to build consensus on the appropriate siting of utility-scale wind energy in Vermont, published in 2002.
+- Utility-Scale Wind Energy Planning Resources: This is the product of the Wind Siting Consensus Building Project sponsored by the Department of Public Service to build consensus on the appropriate siting of utility-scale wind energy in Vermont, published in 2002.

 - Small Wind Electric Systems: This is a consumer guide by the U.S. Department of Energy on small, residential-scale wind systems (published in 2002).

-- Residential Wind Siting Handbook: This is a guide to siting residential wind turbines published by the Vermont Public Service Board.
+- Residential Wind Siting Handbook: This is a guide to siting residential wind turbines published by the Vermont Public Utility Commission.